The outlook is tough; however here’s one simple step to control your outgoings

-Our research and analysis below is intended to distill the complexity of the political process, and assess what the negotiations and agreements mean in practical terms for businesses.
+Our research and analysis below is intended to distill the complexity of the political process, and assess what the developments in the Brexit process mean in practical terms for businesses.

-The British Chambers of Commerce (BCC) has published a list of twenty critical questions that remain unanswered for business in the unwelcome event of the UK leaving the EU without a deal on March 29.
+The British Chambers of Commerce publishes new research demonstrating some of the potential real-world consequences of the UK leaving the EU without a deal on the 31st of October.